-8. Optionally, tick Signalling Tracing.
+8. Optionally, tick Trace Signalling.

-If you enable signalling tracing, then Total Recall VR will write all SIP signalling messages that it receives in its logs.
-You can examine the logs and view the content of the messages with Total Recall VR Remote Manager.
+If you enable signalling tracing, then Total Recall VR will write all SIP messages that it receives in its logs.
+You can examine the logs and view the content of the messages with Total Recall VR Manager.